-Less than five or so years ago, the main perceived threats to schools came from vandalism and arson.
+Not that long ago, the main perceived threats to schools came from vandalism and arson.
 The focus was therefore very much on preventing unwanted visitors from accessing the site who might cause damage to property.
 Intruder alarm systems, with some CCTV cameras, were, therefore, a good ‘off the shelf’ solution.

 Ultimately the number one priority identified by nearly every educational establishment we work with is controlling visitors and access to the site.
 This can be very challenging when such sites often have multiple buildings and constant pedestrian traffic moving around the site.

 The second priority is the ability for schools and colleges to be able to initiate a fast, safe mass lockdown if there is an incident on-site or a swift evacuation.
-Both of these are really difficult to achieve.
+Both of these are difficult to achieve.

 These priorities remain consistent regardless of the size and nature of the educational establishment, be it a small primary school or a large university campus.
 The difference is in the scale of the operation.